MichaelObasa/MichaelObasa/README.md

 ### 👨‍💻 My Journey

-I didn’t start out in tech - I studied Political Science and spent over 5 years in B2B and enterprise sales, managing multi-million pound accounts for some of the biggest companies in the world like BT, Pepsi, and Budweiser.
-That experience taught me how to work with stakeholders, solve real problems, and stay client-focused skills I now bring into engineering.

-Since transitioning into DevOps, I’ve built projects across Azure and AWS, worked with IaC (Terraform, Bicep), and deployed containers using Docker and Kubernetes.
-I’ve written CI/CD pipelines, automated app and infrastructure deployments, and recently completed a multi-cloud project deploying Kubernetes clusters to both AWS and Azure using Terraform and GitHub Actions.

-On the side, I’m also building [Indexr](https://indexr.lovable.app) a decentralized crypto index fund platform where I'm applying my DevOps, blockchain and cloud skills to Web3 infrastructure and smart contract deployment.
-Think Vanguard for Crypto.

-I'm passionate about using technology to make life easier for users, teams and organizations.
-Always learning, always building.

-"Make something people want" - YC
+I didn’t start in tech.
+I studied **Political Science** and spent a few years in **B2B sales**, managing large accounts for companies like BT and Pepsi.
+That work taught me how to solve problems, communicate clearly, and stay focused on results — things I still use every day as an engineer.

+When I switched to tech, I started small — learning scripting, cloud setup, and automation.
+Now, I build and manage full cloud systems using **Azure**, **AWS**, **Terraform**, and **Kubernetes**, with pipelines powered by **GitHub Actions** and **Jenkins**.

+I enjoy seeing how everything fits together — from code to infrastructure to end users.
+Whether I’m working on production systems or building my own tools, my goal is always the same:
+make things simpler, faster, and more reliable.

 ---